a1v0/a1v0.de/articles/local-login-fails-after-removing-dummy-data.md

 Are you unable to use local login on your ServiceNow instance?
 Is your organisation's logo missing from the login screen?
 Then you've come to the right place.

+In this article, we provide an explanation as to what's happening, why, and how to fix it.

 > **Nice to know:** This problem doesn't affect web service users or SSO login, only users logging in locally.

 ## When does it happen?